flutter/website/developing-packages.md

   url_launcher: '0.4.2'
 ```

-If the conflicting dependency is not itself a package, but a platform-specific dependency
+If the conflicting dependency is not itself a package, but an Android-specific library like `guava`,
-like the `guava` library for Android, the dependency override declaration must be added to
-platform-specific build logic instead.
+the dependency override declaration must be added to Gradle build logic instead.

 In `hello/android/build.gradle`:
 ```groovy